discordeno/discordeno/website/docs/examples/reactionroles.md

 // insert-end
 ```

-And with this we are done with the menu, you might see that we are responding to the modal while in every other case we just edited the original message, the reason is that for modals the edit does not count as responding to it and you need to send a message.
+And with this we are done with the menu.
+You might see that we are responding to the modal while in every other case we just edited the original message.
+The reason is that for modals the edit does not count as responding to it and you need to send a new message.

-Let's now finally move to the handling of our role buttons
+Finally, let's move to the handling of our role buttons

 ## Role buttons Handling

-Let's now move back to `src/events/interactionCreate.ts` and we need to add some code after the command handling:
+Let's move back to `src/events/interactionCreate.ts`.
+We need to add some code after the command handling:

 ```ts
 if (interaction.type === InteractionTypes.ApplicationCommand) {